richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Use S3 objects and methods unless there is a strong reason to use S4 objects or methods.
+ * Google's R Style Guide: `Use S3 objects and methods unless there is a strong reason to use S4 objects or methods.
 A primary justification for an S4 object would be to use objects directly in C++ code.
 A primary justification for an S4 generic/method would be to dispatch on two arguments.`

-## G.7: Avoid mixing S3 and S4
+## G.9: Avoid mixing S3 and S4

 ```
 [Example here]